 - Business must be established and operating in Northern Ontario

 Applicants applying for a loan from NADF must provide an equity contribution.
 Equity requirments may vary, but the minimums are:

 - Applicants 18-35 years, minimum 10% equity requirement

 - Applicants over 35 years, minimum 15% equity requirement

-Step 2: If you and your project are deemed to be eligible, complete and sumbit our loan application and be sure to include your business plan, and all other supporting documents.
+Step 2: If you and your project are deemed to be eligible, complete and submit our loan application and your business plan.